 The findings of the research were demonstrated by Authentic8 at the RSA security conference held in San Francisco.
 The company installed a charging station at its stall and offered to charge cords to visitors so that they could charge their devices.
 Then the security firm ran a social experiment to analyze the number of people who used this charging service, which turned out to be quite overwhelming with over 80% of the audience using the charging facility provided by Authentic8.
 Paik noted that none of these visitors seemed to care about the security aspect of charging mobiles from a public station despite the fact that they were attending a security conference.

-The repercussions are various and diverse, which is why Paik recommends that instead of putting their data in danger, users must carry their chargers or invest in portable USB battery pack.
+The repercussions are various and diverse, which is why Paik recommends that instead of putting their data in danger, users must carry their chargers or invest in a portable USB battery pack.
 They may also buy USB cords of their own and connect the chargers using their ports.
 The bottom line is that, if you are concerned about the security of your phone’s data, it is better to stop using public ports at all.